Solar Panels in Ballynacally, Co. Clare

 A system installed in Ballynacally today will generate clean electricity for 25-30 years with minimal maintenance.

-Government Support for Solar in Ballynacally
+Solar grants available in Ballynacally

 Homeowners in Ballynacally, Co.
 Clare can apply for the SEAI solar PV grant.
 The maximum grant of €1,800 is confirmed for 2026.